At the Heart of the Galapagos Archipelago

 The Highlands of Santa Cruz

-Tucked away on the border of the National Park, we’re far from the crowds, immersed in nature, and minutes from hopping on a small boat to explore nearby uninhabited islands.
+Tucked away on the border of the National Park, we are far from the coastal crowds, immersed in nature, and within easy access of all the key visiting sites and ports on Santa Cruz island.

 How to Reach Galapagos Safari Camp

-The journey to our Camp begins in either Quito or Guayaquil, with an hour-and-a-half flight to the airport on Baltra Island (once the United States’ military base during the Second World War).
+The journey to our Camp begins in either Quito or Guayaquil, with a 2-hour flight to the small airport on Baltra Island (once the United States’ military base during the Second World War).

-Having been greeted by your guide and made your way through the VIP Lounge and Galapagos National Park checks, you’ll travel by car to the Itabaca Channel for a short hop by boat across to the northern shore of Santa Cruz Island.
+Having been greeted by your guide, you will make your way through the VIP Lounge and Galapagos National Park checks.
+You’ll then travel by car to the Itabaca Channel (approx 10 mins) where you will transfer to a boat for a short hop across the channel to the northern shore of Santa Cruz Island.

-From there, it’s a 30-minute drive up from the arid coastal ecosystems and into the cloudforests of the highlands, home to intriguing giant daisy trees, called Scalesia, and many other species.
+From there, it’s a 30-minute drive up to the camp, from the arid coastal ecosystems and into the cloudforests of the highlands, home to intriguing giant daisy trees, called Scalesia, and many other species.

 EXPLORE OUR CAMP